Virginia Child Sexual Abuse Lawyer

 To understand how to defend child molestation cases, it is important to first understand how the prosecution builds it case.
 Anytime there is an allegation of child sexual abuse, law enforcement will try to gather as much evidence as it can to corroborate the child’s allegation with other evidence and make the defendant appear to be the type of person capable of committing such an offense.
 The Commonwealth will gather this evidence by obtaining search warrants to rifle through a defendant’s home and electronic devices; recording statements made by the defendant; having the child undergo a forensic interview; and interviewing witnesses about the allegations.

 The Commonwealth’s investigation, however, will only show one side of the story.
 It will very rarely explore alternative explanations.
 The job of an independent investigator is to find leads and evidence that the Commonwealth won’t consider.
 This means conducting witness interviews, finding motivations to lie, preserving social media postings, obtaining prior police reports, taking photographs, and sifting through old text messages and emails.
-By conducting our own exhaustive investigation, we can attack the Commonwealth’s case and definitively prove our client’s innocence.
+Protecting privacy and reputation during these sensitive investigations is crucial.
+By conducting our own exhaustive investigation, we can challenge the Commonwealth’s case, uncover the truth, and build a strong defense to prove our client’s innocence.

 Step 2: Filing Pre-Trial Motions